joist-framework/joist/packages/di/README.md

   }
 }

-customElements.define('my-element', MyElement);
+customElements.define("my-element", MyElement);
 ```

 ### Context Elements

 Context elements are where Hierarchical Injectors can really shine as they allow you to define React/Preact-esque "context" elements.
 Since custom elements are treated the same as any other class, they can define providers for their local scope.
 The `provideSelfAs` property will provide the current class for the tokens given.
 This also makes it easy to use attributes to define values for the service.